thenameisajay/Word-Counter/README.md

 followed by a space and the name of the file.

 • Searches through the file for occurrences of the specified word.
 – The word should only be counted when it appears as a whole word.
-For example, when searching for hope , the word orthopedic should not count as a match.
+For example, when searching for hope , the word orthopedic does not count as a match.
 – To keep things simple, a word is defined as a continuous sequence of characters from the ranges A–Z, a–z, 0–9, and the underscore ( _ ) character.
-All other characters should be ignored.
+All other characters are to be ignored.
 Hence, they're counts as two separate words they and re .

 • Printing the results to the terminal.
-– The message printed should have the form “The word ‘<word>’ appears <number> time(s).”
+– The message printed has the form “The word ‘<word>’ appears <number> time(s).”
 – For example:
 The word 'animal' appears 17 times.
 The word 'lugubrious' appears 1 time.